JEKYLL-WEB-TEMPLATES/raichur.github.io/_pages/tools.md

 - [Sparks of Genius][114] – Robert S. Root-Bernstein, Michele M. Root-Bernstein
 - [Mastery][115] – Robert Greene
 - [What If?][116] – Randall Munroe
+- [How to Win at College: Surprising Secrets for Success from the Country's Top Students][117] – Cal Newport
+- [The Power of Habit: Why We Do What We Do in Life and Business][118] – Charles Duhigg

 [1]:	http://www.brainpickings.org
 [2]:	http://www.farnamstreetblog.com